 For example, let’s create a former Olympian.
 Let’s call him Eton.
 And since he’s made up, let’s say he’s from Roccomania.
 Let’s say Eton has spent the majority of his life living in Roccomania learning how to throw a hammer, which is actually a metal ball.
-But calling an Olympic event a metal ball throw sounds vague and would not attract a world class athlete like Eton who will spend his life spinning and flinging a six pound metal ball the distance of a football field.
-And he will do this for the chance to represent his country and drink his weight in Austrian beer.
+But calling an Olympic event a metal ball throw sounds dumb and would not attract a world class athlete like Eton who will spend his life spinning and flinging a six pound metal ball the distance of a football field.

-But what will Eton do once the games are over and all the beer is gone?
+But what will Eton do once he retires?
 Where does a former Olympian from a made-up country find work?
 More importantly, what will he put on his resume?

 What does this note even mean?
 Either the elevator works or it doesn’t.
 There should be no gray area.
 Never should you get stuck between floors for the better part of the morning only to have your manager say, “We told you the elevator wasn’t working properly.
 Now, how do you want to make up your time?”

 One day I rolled the dice and jumped into the elevator with a married couple heading for a closing on a new house.
 They were a little concerned that the ride, which should have taken a few seconds, was moving onto minutes.